Sticks'n'Sushi

-Sticks'n'Sushi is a Copenhagen-based restaurant and take-away chain specialising in sushi and yakitori.
-It consists of 12 restaurants in the Greater Copenhagen area and 9 restaurants in the UK.
-A restaurant in Berlin opened in 2017.
+Sticks'n'Sushi is a Copenhagen-based restaurant and take-away group specialising in sushi and yakitori.
+It consists of 12 restaurants in the Greater Copenhagen area, 14 restaurants in the UK and three in Berlin.

 History

 Created by the Danish-Japanese brothers Jens and Kim Rahbek Hansen alongside their mother Keiko and their brother-in-law Thor Andersen, the first Sticks'n'Sushi opened on Nansensgade (No. 59) on 22 March 1994.
 It has been followed by more restaurants in the Greater Copenhagen area.